nwhetsell/csound-api/README.md

 2. Open the Xcode project, choose Product > Scheme > Edit Scheme or press <kbd>Command</kbd>-<kbd>&lt;</kbd> to open the scheme editor, and select Run in the list on the left.

 3. In the Info tab, select Other from the Executable pop-up menu, press <kbd>Command</kbd>-<kbd>Shift</kbd>-<kbd>G</kbd>, enter the path to your Node.js executable in the dialog that appears, click Go, and then click Choose.
-The Node.js executable is usually at /usr/local/bin/node, and you can determine the path to your Node.js executable by running in Terminal
+The Node.js executable is usually at /usr/local/bin/node, and you can determine the path to your Node.js executable by running `which node` in Terminal.
-    ```sh
-    which node
-    ```

 4. In the Arguments tab, add Jasmine’s path to the Arguments Passed On Launch.
-If you installed Jasmine globally, you can determine Jasmine’s path by running in Terminal
+If you installed Jasmine globally, you can determine Jasmine’s path by running `which jasmine` in Terminal.
-    ```sh
-    which jasmine
-    ```
 You may also want to add a `--no-colors` argument so that [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) don’t appear in Xcode’s Console.

 5. Add an environment variable named JASMINE_CONFIG_PATH with a value of the relative path from Node.js to the csound-api test script.
 To quickly determine this path, `cd` to the csound-api folder and run
     ```sh